ElvisRodriguez/PersonalProjects/README.md

 # PersonalProjects
-A collection of all personal projects I'll work on in the future.
+A collection of small personal projects.